List of Marvel Comics characters: T: Tangerine

 Tangerine is a character appearing in American comic books published by Marvel Comics.
 Created by Alan Davis, she first appeared in Excalibur #66 (June 1993) in the "Days of Future Past" timeline.
 Her mainstream continuity version was created by Paul Cornell and Leonard Kirk and introduced in Captain Britain and MI13 #15 (September 2009).

 She is a mutant with psychic and bio-electric abilities.
 Her mainstream continuity version is a member of MI-13.

 Tar Baby

 Tar Baby is a character appearing in American comic books published by Marvel Comics.
 Created by Louise Simonson and June Brigman, he first appeared in Power Pack #12 (July 1985).

 A member of the Morlocks who can secrete a tar-like substance, he once tried to help Annalee capture Power Pack and force them to become her children.
 He helped another group of Morlocks in a second attempt, which was thwarted by the X-Men.

-In Weapon X, Tar Baby is captured and executed by the Weapon X program.
+In the series Weapon X, Tar Baby is captured and executed by the Weapon X program.